umuro/reducer/README.md

 Here I map MathJs parser to code tree.
 Thus MathJs scripts will become a complete functional language.
 The code tree map-reduce is in place.
 However, not all MathJs nodes are mapped yet.
 To do List:

 - if then else
 - arrays
 - records
 - function definition
 - variable definition
 - variable scope block

 In addition to being fully functional.
 The current implementation is polymorphic.
 The original MathJs parser is not polymorphic.
 This protects one from writing dispatch modules and type handling while providing external libraries.

 Like LISP, all language features are provided by functions.
 If we need a language feature then it is a function.
 Bingo.
 No modification to the code tree is required.

-An example of polymorphic function mapping is in Reducer_Extension_ReducerLibrary.res
+An example of polymorphic function mapping is in ReducerInterface.ExternalLibrary.res

 An external function is called if and only if it's full type signature is matching.
 Thus polymorphic functions can be defined.
 Like

 - "hello " + "word"
 - 1 + 2

 The search priority of functions will be in this order 1\.
 User space.
 Defined in the script
 2\.
 Built-in extension.
 Special domains to extend the Reducer.
-Look up for a mapping in Reducer_Extension_ReducerLibrary.res 3\.
+Look up for a mapping in ReducerInterface.ExternalLibrary.res 3\.
 Very Basic built-ins not provided by MathJs library.
 If they are very basic to computer languages in general.
 4\.
 MathJs built-in